azsry/phasmophobia_mechanics/README.md

 - Ghosts can occasionally knock on windows.
 When they do, they create fingerprint evidence on the window, and create a Ghost Interaction EMF (Level 2) on the window

+### Footsteps sounds
+- All ghosts make footsteps noises on the ground within 15 to 45 seconds.
+- Spirit has a period of between 2 and 15 seconds to reproduce the sound of footsteps.

 ### Candle Blowout

 <!-- TODO(xxx): document the actual chance -->